japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-RateStreamSource.md

 getBatch(start: Option[Offset], end: Offset): DataFrame
 ----

-NOTE: `getBatch` is a part of link:spark-sql-streaming-Source.adoc#getBatch[Source Contract].
+NOTE: `getBatch` is a part of link:spark-sql-streaming-Source.md#getBatch[Source Contract].

 Internally, `getBatch` calculates the seconds to start from and end at (from the input `start` and `end` offsets) or assumes `0`.